rolasotelo/rolasotelo/README.md

 **Hola!
 My name is Rola(ndo) Sotelo 🇲🇽**, I'm passionate for Software Engineering, and DevOps.
 During my free time, if I'm not learning something new, then I'm probably reading or playing board games.

 - 🏗 I’m currently working on [Milpa](https://milpa.online), an online card game.
-- 🔭 I’m learning about DevOps and Cloud Computing.
+- 🔭 I’m currently exploring and learning DevOps and Cloud Computing.

 <p align="center">
 <a href="https://github.com/anuraghazra/github-readme-stats">